-Routine advising of, and contact with, students taking their courses is considered a normal part of faculty members' teaching activities as described above in section B. Other kinds of advising assignments (such as supervision of undergraduate theses or a small caseload of undergraduate major advisees) are not expected of Adjunct NTTF.
-If additional advising is assigned, the FTE and expectations for the assignment will be negotiated between the program director and the adjunct faculty member in consultation with the Dean or designee.
+Routine advising of, and contact with, students taking their courses is considered a normal part of faculty members' teaching activities as described above in section B. Other kinds of advising assignments (such as supervision of undergraduate theses or a small caseload of undergraduate major advisees) are not expected, but are permissible of Adjunct NTTF.